 Most patients spend the first 24 hours in bed with their head elevated on a pillow.
 Swelling and bruising around the eyes is common for the first few days but can be reduced with cold compresses.
 Within one or two weeks all dressings, splint, and sutures are removed and the “full” feeling subsides.
 Most patients avoid work or social situations during the first week of recovery and strenuous activity must be limited for the first few weeks.
-Results from nose surgery can last indefinitely.
+Results from nose surgery are long-term.

 If Nose Surgery interests you, and you would like to learn more, contact Dr. Schusterman’s office at 713-794-0368 or email us today.